liferay/lexicon-site/src/pages/docs/patterns/alerts.md

 #### Toast

-This type of alert is specific for toast messages.
-These type of messages appear on the top right corner of the screen.
-The maximum width of a toast message is 360px, and the height can vary depending on the number of rows.
-It always has a close action.

 ![four different toast alert colors](../../../images/AlertToast.jpg)

 This type of alert must appear at the bottom left side of the screen.
 There must be a 24px separation from the left and from the bottom.
 If the alert is temporary, it will disappear in 10 seconds.